-- I. Management of Entry & Exit's to and from within Qatar steel premises / departments only through approved routes / authorized access / having a layout for all loading and unloading activities / Manage Temporary traffic diversions - II.
-All Drivers / Operators may only operate vehicles for which they hold a valid license.
-It is the responsibility of the employer of each driver / departments to ensure that only authorized drivers operate vehicles within their limit of Competency (Qualification experience, skills & attitude / human behavior). - III.
-The maximum speed on Qatar Steel premises roadways for light vehicles is 30km/hr. and for Heavy Vehicles and Equipment's is 20 km/hr. - IV.
-Flashing lights shall be displayed on all process and heavy vehicles.
+- Management of Entry & Exit's to and from within Qatar steel premises / departments only through approved routes / authorized access / having a layout for all loading and unloading activities / Manage Temporary traffic diversions - All Drivers / Operators may only operate vehicles for which they hold a valid license.
+It is the responsibility of the employer of each driver / departments to ensure that only authorized drivers operate vehicles within their limit of Competency (Qualification experience, skills & attitude / human behavior). - The maximum speed on Qatar Steel premises roadways for light vehicles is 30km/hr. and for Heavy Vehicles and Equipment's is 20 km/hr. - Flashing lights shall be displayed on all process and heavy vehicles.

-c.
-Maintenance of Vehicles
+c) Maintenance of Vehicles

-- I. Periodic cleaning -- Vehicle windows and windshield must be clean and unobstructed by curtains and other material to ensure visibility of driver at all times.
-Have a Log book & schedule and mention the date of cleaning - II.
-All vehicles shall be fitted with audible signal devices (horns)
+- Periodic cleaning -- Vehicle windows and windshield must be clean and unobstructed by curtains and other material to ensure visibility of driver at all times.
+Have a Log book & schedule and mention the date of cleaning. - All vehicles shall be fitted with audible signal devices (horns). - All vehicles to be fitted with seatbelts for driver and passengers.

-Traffic Management Control Prepared By: HSE Department 8/52 Issued By: HSE Department d.
-Safe Operation / Driving
+Traffic Management Control Prepared By: HSE DEPARTMENT Issued By: HSE DEPARTMENT d) Safe Operation / Driving

 Procedure 2.32.2.1.16.01

-Established 24.05.2016
+Established 24-May-2016

-Issue date 19.07.2017

-Valid until 18.07.2020
+Effective Date 15-Dec-2019

 Revision 02